dart-lang/language/accepted/future-releases/spread-collections/performance.md

 *   Desugar maps to `Map.keys` and `Map.[]`.

+**Decided: After discussing this with the language leads, we've agree to:**

+*   Keep desugaring iterables to `iterator`, but give implementations the *option* of using `length` and `[]` if the iterable is a List, Queue, or Set.

+*   Keep desugaring maps to `entries`.
+We think user-defined Map classes are pretty rare, as is spreading maps.
+Implementations can always apply whatever optimizations they want when they detect that a map is a built-in map type.

 The benchmark is [here][code], and the full data is [here][sheet] (not visible outside of Google, sorry).